 Kelsey is a marketer specializing in brand strategy, content creation, and project management.
 She brings years of experience in launching creative campaigns to The Mindful Project and enjoys making complex concepts accessible to every audience.
 When she’s not brainstorming new taglines or writing copy, Kelsey enjoys reading good books and experiencing life abroad.

-Jamie is a women’s soccer coach and certified athletic trainer.
+Jamie is a career women’s soccer coach and a certified athletic trainer.
 Over two decades of coaching collegiate soccer and running youth sports camps have given him a unique understanding of the needs of athletes at every age and level.
-When he’s not wearing multiple managerial hats, Jamie enjoys reading and visiting his hometowns in Honduras and Guatemala.
+Growing up in Latin America has given Jamie a global perspective and a vested interest in expanding The Mindful Project programs internationally.
+When he’s not wearing multiple managerial hats, Jamie enjoys reading, cooking, fixing up cars, and exploring new parts of the world.

 Cara is an artist with an emphasis in illustration.
 Her professional and educational experience have contributed to many of the animated illustrations in The Mindful Project’s programs.
 When not in her creative bubble, Cara is mom to two young boys and teaches secondary school Business Education.